http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Inputs

-lock - Lock to file or directory.
+lock - Lock to file or directory or 0.

 buffer - Buffer to fill.
 Contains a NUL terminated string if